Ontario Highway 413: Impacts and environmental concerns

 as research shows that building new highways tends to attract more drivers and fails to improve congestion levels on other roads.

 Consequently, they claim it would increase car dependency in surrounding areas and ultimately only save commuters around 30 to 60 seconds of travel time.
 Other groups, such as the National Farmers Union have concerns about the impacts of the highway on agricultural land, as the highway would be built on around 2,000 acres of Class 1 and 2 farmland – the most productive designation.

 A planning land use expert noted that "agricultural land is valued as low as C$18,000 an acre, but residential land is easily worth C$1 million an acre" and that billions of dollars could be made if farmland adjacent to the highway was rezoned as land for development.

 Avison Young, a real estate services firm, estimated around 62,000 acres of developable land is available located within 2 km of the 16 proposed interchanges.

 In 2021, a Toronto Star investigation noted that 3,300 acres of land along the route was owned by 8 major property developers, several of which had donated to Doug Ford's Progressive Conservative government.

-Other critics have noted the high cost of building the highway – the cost of construction in 2012 was estimated at C$4.7 billion, with recent estimates around C$6 billion.
-It is unclear whether the highway would be tolled, similar to Highway 407, Highway 412 and Highway 418.
+Other critics have noted the high cost of building the highway – the cost of construction in 2012 was estimated at C$4.7 billion, with 2021 estimates around C$6 billion.
+It is unclear whether the highway would be tolled, similar to Highway 407.

 As an alternative to a new freeway, stakeholders have suggested investing in local transportation improvements.
 Some proposed suggestions include improvements to local roads, truck priority lanes on Highway 407, public transit investments including GO Transit Regional Express Rail and widening of existing highways.

-Others have suggested working with the owners of Highway 407 to increase capacity on that highway instead.
-A study commissioned by the previous provincial government stated that the highway would save drivers between 30 and 60 seconds of travel time, while the MTO stated in 2021 that the highway would save drivers 30 minutes.
+Others have suggested working with the owners of Highway 407 to increase capacity on that highway, or subsidize truck drivers to use Highway 407.
+A study commissioned by the previous provincial government stated that the highway would save all drivers in Greater Golden Horseshoe approximately 30 seconds of travel time, regardless of whether their trip used the highway or not.
+The Ministry of Transportation contends that the Highway 413 will save drivers up to 30 minutes if their trip uses the full length of the highway.